Parbhani: Government Hospitals

 Beti Bachao, Beti Padhao Yojana, "National Rural Health Mission" for school going kids, "National Program for Prevention and Control of Diabetes, Cardio-Vascular Diseases, Cancer and Stroke".
 It also has a department to prevent and take action against swine flu.
 Through its workshops of "Adolescent Reproductive & Sexual Health" the Civil Hospital tries to spread awareness against underage marriages, and teen pregnancy.
 Along with these, the Civil Hospital carries out its traditional duties of spreading awareness of basic hygiene, healthcare, and vaccinations.
 Civil hospital does not charge any individual for acquiring condoms, and other contraceptives.
 It also provides most of the necessary medicines for free.
 The Civil Hospital charges a nominal fees for its services like surgeries.

 Transport

 Rail

 The transport system of the city is largely dependent on rails.
 Parbhani railway station is a railway junction situated on Secunderabad–Manmad section of South Central Railway zone.
-The town has connectivity to major cities of Maharashtra, such as Mumbai, Pune, Nagpur, Nanded, Aurangabad, Nashik and Kolhapur.
+The town has connectivity to major cities of Maharashtra, such as Mumbai, Pune, Nagpur, Nanded, Chhatrapati Sambhajinagar, Nashik and Kolhapur.
 It is also connected to other Indian cities like New Delhi, Bangalore, Hyderabad, Chennai, Ajmer, Bhopal, Amritsar, Allahabad, Rameshwaram, Tirupati and Visakhapatnam.
-Parbhani Junction has many facilities, such as baggage check, metal detectors, VIP Lounge, parking, ATMs, ATVM (Automatic Ticket Vending Machines), canteen (Rail Aahar), fruit stalls, book stalls, Indian Post (Bhartiya Daak), foot overbridges, water for passengers, milk dairy, television, wifi network (54Mbit/s), etc.
+Parbhani Junction has many facilities, such as baggage check, metal detectors, VIP Lounge, parking, ATMs, ATVM (Automatic Ticket Vending Machines), canteen (Rail Aahar), fruit stalls, book stalls, Indian Post (Bhartiya Daak), foot overbridges, water for passengers, milk dairy, television, wifi network (54 Mbit/s), etc.